 Best Fall Lawn Care Practices For Michigan Homeowners

 The days are getting shorter in southeast Michigan and that means that winter is fast approaching.
 Before we are buried in snow it’s time to do a last-minute check of your yard.
 The work you do know is critical for the success of your yard next year.
 But where do you begin?
-Don’t worry, we have you covered.
-Here is a list of fall lawn care tips to help you out.
+Don’t worry, Grosse Ile Lawn Sprinkler and Fertilizing has you covered.

 Rake Your Lawn

 Everyone hates to rake leaves.
 Raking isn’t just for making your yard look better or complying with your HOA.
 Raking actually prevents lawn diseases such as snow mold from developing on your grass.
 Leaves are moist and heavy.
 The longer they sit on your grass the more your grass suffers from lack of sunlight and oxygen.
 Raking also breaks up thatch that can lead to soil compaction.
 So get out there and rake those leaves.